COVID-19 Benefits and Resources

 Emergency Leave Donation

-The City has implemented a temporary Emergency Leave Donation program for all Regular and Limited Duration employees to donate accrued sick, vacation, PTO, Shift Holiday, Banked Holiday and Be Well Day leave to the City’s COVID-19 Leave Donation Program for use by other eligible employees.
+The City has implemented temporary Emergency Leave Donation programs to allow all Regular and Limited Duration employees to donate accrued leave to help other employees impacted by a declared major disaster.
+Employees may donate to the City’s COVID-19 Leave Donation Program and/or the Oregon Wildfires Leave Donation Program.
+Donated leave is available for use by other eligible employees.

 Negative Leave and Leave Balance Exceptions

-In an effort to limit economic hardship to employees during the COVID-19 emergency period, the City of Eugene has implemented temporary policies allowing employees to use all available leave balances and to carry up to two weeks negative vacation or PTO leave balances when earned leave balances are exhausted due to COVID-19 reasons.
+In an effort to limit economic hardship to employees during the COVID-19 emergency period, the City of Eugene has implemented temporary policies allowing employees to use all available leave balances, and to carry up to two weeks negative vacation or PTO leave balances when earned vacation/PTO leave balances are exhausted.

 Talk with your supervisor to explore flexible work options that may reduce or eliminate the need for negative leave balances or leave balance exceptions.
 Negative leave balances will need to be paid back.
 Please review the policy below for more information.